Altalogy/altalogy-map-npm/README.md

 #### New features

-General approach is to:
+The general approach:
 1. create a model(s).
 It should extend `MapElement` class if it is an element displayed right on the map.
+2. add to model methods
+3. if needed, add in `AltaMap.jsx` handlers to the model methods (only to setters).
+Using model methods through `AltaMap.jsx` handlers is important when we want force re-render, because in handler we can do two things:
+  1. run model's method: `const myModelTemp = this.state.myModel.method1()`
+  2. refresh state: `this.setState({ myModel: myModelTemp })`
+  [More about handlers](#handlers) - here you find alos instructions to bind handler and add to `handlers` variable in the render function.

-2. create new component in `src/components/AltaMap/components`
+4. create new component in `src/components/AltaMap/components` and its sub-components
-3. import component in `AltaMap.jsx`
+3. import and use component in `AltaMap.jsx` or in any other proper component

-Below is more detailed instructions how to develop specific type of components.

 Remember to add comments to the models and components which describes:
-* input
+* what is the expected input with **PropTypes**
-* what it does
+* what it does - comment at the beginning of the file
-* API

 Remember about README.md.
 Update **Options** section with props and/or other sections if is it related.

 ---